Perelandric/Golific/README.md

 // Horse --string=horsie --description="Everyone loves horses."
 ```

 So our examples are now fully valid enum descriptors.
-As long as you have the `go:generate` annotation previously defined, you'll be able to run `go generate` and your new source file will be generated.

 ###Using the `generate` command